chapter-gtm/chapter/README.md

 > Chapter is under active development, and is currently in public beta.
 This repository is updated regularly with new features and overall improvements.

 <br />
 Chapter is the 1st open source GTM tool designed for developer tool companies.
-We beleive that developer tools need a new kind of sales tool when selling to mid-market and enterprise.
+We believe that developer tools need a new kind of sales tool when selling to mid-market and enterprise.
 One that requires zero click or manual work AND provides a broad combination of niche data points that you can trust to have high confidence that a lead is relevant.
-Only that way can you trust that a lead is relevant to your business and can reach out in a geniune way.
+Only that way can you trust that a lead is relevant to your business and can reach out in a genuine way.
 The future is relevancy.

 ## About the Project